-Adult Basic Education (ABE) is a program primarily for adults who have not completed their high school education.
-Free classes, conducted throughout the counties within the college district, operate on managed enrollment and provide instruction tailored to each student's learning needs.
-The main goal of the program is to help the adult function more effectively in society, whether through completion of the General Educational Development (GED) Test, improved skill levels, or entry into the workforce.
+Adult Education (AE) is a program primarily for adults who have not completed their high school education.
+Free classes operate on managed enrollment.
+The main goal of the program is to help adults function more effectively in society, whether through completion of a high school equivalency credential (GED, TASC, HiSET), improved skill levels, or entry into the workforce.